Koh Lanta

 Klong Nin Beach

-This large beach is approximately 30 minutes south of Long Beach, and is well worth the extra travel time.
+This long beach is approximately 30 minutes south of Long Beach, and is well worth the extra travel time.
 The central portion of the beach, which is covered in silky, soft sand but not too many people, is best for swimming.
 The accommodation here consists primarily of stylish resorts, and this beach is at the moment arguably the best destination for travelers not quite deep-pocketed enough to be able to afford the Layana or Pimalai Resorts, on Long Beach and Kantiang Beach respectively.

 Kantiang Beach